harvest2o-llc/aws-rag-bot/README.md

 ```bash
 pip install aws-rag-bot
 ```
+Where the PyPi package is available at https://pypi.org/project/aws-rag-bot/

 ### Sample Code
 This is a very simple, high-level example.
 Check out the rag_bot_code_samples.ipynb for a more.